Demmygold/theProductDemi/README.md

 ---

-## 💭 The Reflection
+##  The Reflection

-At first, the idea of an “unknown product” felt confusing — how can you know what’s unknown?
+At first, the idea of an “unknown product” felt confusing, how can you know what’s unknown?
 Then it became clear: many solutions already exist, but people simply don’t know about them.

-NaijaRoot represents that gap — an existing concept made *visible, accessible, and trusted* for real farmers.
+NaijaRoot represents that gap of an existing concept made *visible, accessible, and trusted* for real farmers.

 During development, I learned:
 - Empathy matters more than features.
 - Simplicity builds usability.
 - Trust is the true foundation of adoption.

-NaijaRoot became more than a tool — it became a bridge between innovation and inclusion.
+NaijaRoot became more than a tool, it become a bridge between innovation and inclusion.

 ---

-## ❤ Conclusion
+##  Conclusion

-NaijaRoot is proof that innovation isn’t always about creating something new —
-sometimes it’s about *making the unseen visible* and *giving life to what already exists.*
+NaijaRoot is proof that innovation isn’t always about creating something new, sometimes it’s about *making the unseen visible* and *giving life to what already exists.*

-By turning an “unknown product” into a trusted digital solution, NaijaRoot helps farmers grow more than crops — it helps them grow opportunities.
+By turning an “unknown product” into a trusted digital solution, NaijaRoot helps farmers grow more than crops, it helps them grow opportunities.

 ---